Coreoz/Wisp/README.md

 - the same job will never be executed twice at a time,
 - if a job has to be executed at a fixed frequency, then the job has to finish running before the next execution is scheduled ;
-else the next execution will be skipped.
+else the next execution will likely be skipped (depending of the `Schedule` implementation).

 ### Basics schedules
 Basics schedules are referenced in the `Schedules` class: